 In August 2014, I left NYC and moved back to Los Angeles where I'm currently developing several film and television projects.

-My new thriller, SPLITTING IMAGE, had a limited theatrical release on October 26, and the television rights were acquired by A&E Networks.
+My new thriller, SPLITTING IMAGE, had a limited theatrical release last October, and the television rights were acquired by A&E Networks.

 Cinema Squad Podcast - Ep. #72 with Director Nick Everhart